parthgupta1510/Python_Data-_project/3_Project/README.md

 ## Filter Jobs in India

-To focus my analysis on the U.S. job market, I apply filters to the dataset, narrowing down to roles based in the United States.
+To focus my analysis on the Indian job market, I apply filters to the dataset, narrowing down to roles based in India.

 ```python
 df_US = df[df['job_country'] == 'India']